How long will my money last in retirement?

 When you give up work, you’ll want to know that your hard-earned savings will take care of all your needs throughout your whole retirement.
-There are lots of things to consider if you want to make sure your savings last as long as you do.
+There are lots of things to consider if you want to make sure your pension lasts as long as you do.
 Here we run through some things to think about.

 Important information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 It’s important to understand the challenges you face in making the most of your retirement pot – nobody wants to run out of money before they die.
 Living longer means your savings need to stretch that much further.

 Today, most 65-year olds can expect to live a further 20 years on average – but many will live far beyond this.
 That’s why it makes sense to plan for 25 years or more in retirement.
 Over this time, inflation will eat into the value of your savings.
 Even a low inflation rate will reduce the purchasing power of your money.
 This chart shows you how the effects of inflation mean you'll be spending more in the future to maintain your buying power today.
 For example, buying a car for £25,000 today would cost you £41,015 in 25 years' time at 2% inflation.

 So, if you want your income to maintain its buying power over time, it’ll need to increase in line with the rising cost of living.
 This means you’ll need to earn a return on your money.
 The good news is, there are ways you could inflation-proof your savings - although there are no guarantees.
 We’ve suggested some approaches to investing your money which could work for you.